A personal loan is a lump sum of money up to a certain amount from a lender. You agree to pay it back, with interest over a set term.

 Can I get a personal loan with bad credit?

-You may be able to, but your interest rate will likely be high.
+Yes, you often can get a personal with bad credit, but your interest rate will likely be high.
 If you decide to apply, make sure you understand how much you'll pay each month, and be sure it fits into your budget.

 How long does approval take?